KA-GNN: Kolmogorov-Arnold Graph Neural Networks for Molecular Property Prediction: Discussion

+We attribute the effectiveness and power of the KA-GNNs model to three core innovations.
+First, in constructing molecular graphs, we incorporate edges not only from traditional covalent bonds but also from non-covalent interactions based on a cut-off distance.
+This approach significantly enhances the model's understanding of molecular structures, enabling it to capture more molecular properties than traditional covalent interactions alone.
+Second, we integrate the Kolmogorov-Arnold Network (KAN) into our model.
+KAN significantly reduces the number of parameters while providing high interpretability and enhanced expressive power, leading to superior performance of the KA-GNNs model.
 Third, we replace the pre-activation function in the KAN model from the original B-splines to Fourier series functions.
 Fourier series functions, widely used in signal processing, have proven effective in our model for analyzing and learning high-dimensional graphical data.
-By learning and optimizing the coefficients of these Fourier series functions for different variables, KA-GNN improves the accuracy and stability of predictions when dealing with complex chemical and biological data structures.

-These three innovations collectively contribute to the outstanding performance of KA-GNN, making it a powerful tool for molecular property prediction.
+By learning and optimizing the coefficients of these Fourier series functions for different variables, KA-GNNs improves the accuracy and stability of predictions when dealing with complex chemical and biological data structures.
+These three innovations collectively contribute to the outstanding performance of KA-GNNs, making it a powerful tool for molecular property prediction.

-\paragraph{Powerful Fourier KAN} The parameter \(K\), representing the number of harmonics, is pivotal in the Fourier KAN model.
-Increasing \(K\) allows the model to include a greater number of Fourier series terms in the approximation, thereby enhancing its capacity to approximate more complex functions.
-However, increasing $K$ also amplifies computational costs and the risk of overfitting.
-Conversely, smaller $K$ values mitigate these risks but may compromise the model's expressiveness.
-Thus, selecting an optimal $K$ is critical for balancing expressiveness with computational efficiency in the Fourier KAN model.
-Figure \ref{fig:poly} shows the fitting of different $K$ values on Polynomial function.
-More details for Fourier KAN can been found in Appendix \ref{app:kan_mlp}.

-\paragraph{Ablation Study} Our model utilizes Fourier-based Kolmogorov-Arnold Network (KAN) as the underlying framework, which is very different from traditional MLP-based GNNs.
-To evaluate the performance of this GNN architecture in predicting molecular properties, we tested GNN models incorporating MLP, original KAN, and Fourier-based KAN.
-These models are denoted as GNN(MLP), GNN(KAN), KA-GNN, GAT(MLP), GAT(KAN) and KA-GAT respectively.
-Table \ref{tab:MLP_GAT} summarizes the results, which clearly demonstrate that the KA-GNN model significantly outperforms both the GNN(MLP) and GNN(KAN) models, delivering superior performance across various benchmark datasets.